networkandcode/networkandcode.github.io/_posts/kubernetes/components/2020-04-26-modify-kubelet-config.md

 ```

 So we have modified the kubelet configuration of the master instance, in this example.
 Likewise we could also modify the kubelet configuration of a node by logging into
-the node by methods such as SSH
+the node via methods such as SSH.

 --end-of-post---